-node_name | node_id

-Specifies the node to be deleted.
-The argument is either:
+node_name | node_id Specifies the node to be deleted.
+The value for this parameter is either:

-- The node name, that is, the label that you assigned when you added the node to the cluster - The node ID that is assigned to the node (not the WWNN).
+- The node name, that is, the label that you assigned when you added the node to the cluster - The node ID that is assigned to the node [not the worldwide node name (WWNN)].